What is a Health Savings Account (HSA)?

 The FSA “Use-or-Lose” rule has been modified to allow a carryover amount for the Healthcare FSA and Healthcare Limited FSA, and a grace period for the Dependent Care FSA at the end of the plan year.

-• Up to $610 of unused dollars in the Healthcare FSA or Healthcare Limited FSA at the end of the 2024 plan year may be carried over; any amount greater than $610 will be forfeited to the plan sponsor after the claims filing deadline.
+- Up to $610 of unused dollars in the Healthcare FSA or Healthcare Limited FSA at the end of the 2024 plan year may be carried over; any amount greater than $610 will be forfeited to the plan sponsor after the claims filing deadline.
+(For the 2025 plan year, the carryover amount will be $640).
 Claims must be submitted no later than February 28 of the following year.

 Your election is irrevocable.
 You cannot change or cancel your election during the plan year unless you have a qualifying Change in Status event, and your adjusted election is consistent with such a change.